 Start your journey from New Delhi.
-Take the Dibrugarh Rajdhani Express for a 21-hour trip to New Jalpaiguri.
+Take the Indian Railways 12424/New Delhi-Dibrugarh Town Rajdhani Express for a 21-hour trip to New Jalpaiguri.
 From New Jalpaiguri, the best option is to hire a taxi for the six-hour trip to Yuksom, the first capital of Sikkim and base camp for the Dzongri trek.

-Yuksom is a small village in Sikkim with a population of about 150 that is surrounded by mountains.
+Yuksom is a small village in Sikkim with a population of about 150, surrounded by mountains.
 The open roads and views of snow-clad peaks produce an immediate contrast with the otherwise crowded roads of Delhi.

-Everyone must register at the police station at Yuksom with a valid identity proof.
+Everyone must register at the police station at Yuksom with a valid proof of identity.
 Separate trekking permits are also mandatory for foreigners.
 The trekking permits are available at tourism offices in Gangtok or Sikkim House in Chanakyapuri, New Delhi.

-Day 1: Yuksom-Saachen-Bakkhim-Tshokha (11 miles): The trek to Tshokha passes through dense tropical forests of Khangchendzonga National Park, with magnificent views of mountains peaks and the mystical music of river flowing down in the valley.
-The first five or six of the treks are fairly easy, with picturesque waterfalls, a few hanging bridges, and magnificent red and white rhododendron flowers.
+Day 1: Yuksom-Saachen-Bakkhim-Tshokha (11 miles) -- The trek to Tshokha passes through dense tropical forests of Khangchendzonga National Park, with magnificent views of mountains peaks and the mystical music of river flowing down in the valley.
+The first five or six miles of the trek are fairly easy, with picturesque waterfalls, a few hanging bridges, and magnificent red and white rhododendron flowers.
 The last few miles are particularly strenuous; the trek has a continuous ascent with a gradient of 45 to 60 degrees right up to Tshokha.
 This segment of the trek takes about eight hours.

-Day 3: Dzongri-Dzongri Peak-Tshokha: This is the goal of the trek, and you won't be disappointed.
-If the day is clear, you'll get a spectacular view of the 14 mountain peaks of Kangchenjunga range of the Himalayas -- the highest in the world -- that are visible from the Dzongri peak.
+Day 3: Dzongri-Dzongri Peak-Tshokha -- This is the goal of the trek, and you won't be disappointed if the day is clear.
+You'll get a spectacular view of the Kangchenjunga mountain range, the highest peak of the Himalayas in India, visible from Dzongri peak.

-Day 4: Tshokha-Yuksom: Follow the same trail from Tshokha to Yuksom.
+Day 4: Tshokha-Yuksom -- Follow the same trail back from Tshokha to Yuksom.

 - Clothing: The altitude of Dzongri makes it highly susceptible to unpredictable and inclement weather.
 Take good-quality trekking boots, sleeping bags, raincoat, and heavy woolen clothing.

-- Food: You'll need to carry ample food supplies on the trek.
+- Food: You'll need to bring ample food supplies on the trek.
 It's advisable to carry carbohydrate-rich foods because the low concentration of oxygen at high altitudes slows down the digestion of fats.

 - Ecological concerns: Polythene bags are banned in Sikkim.
-Cooperate with the authorities and dispose of non-bio degradable as well as biodegradable wastes in a proper place.
+Cooperate with the authorities and dispose of all wastes in a proper place.